marksweissma/practice/coding/questions.md

     Write a function to return a value from a stream with equal likelihood of any seen number returning.
     The stream cannot fit in memory

+Manipulation:

+Transpose a 2d "matrix" (a list of lists input).
+Can you do it optimized for space (in place with only 1 free additional element for holding)

 Scikit-learn style Transformers: